Relapse prevention

 Relapse prevention (RP) is a cognitive-behavioral approach to relapse with the goal of identifying and preventing high-risk situations such as unhealthy substance use, obsessive-compulsive behavior, sexual offending, obesity, and depression.
 It is an important component in the treatment process for alcohol use disorder, or alcohol dependence.
+This model founding is attributed to Terence Gorski's 1986 book Staying Sober.

 Underlying assumptions

-Relapse is seen as both an outcome and a transgression in the process of behavior change.
+Relapse is seen as both an outcome and a step in the process of behavior change.
 An initial setback or lapse may translate into either a return to the previous problematic behavior, known as relapse, or the individual turning again towards positive change, called prolapse.
 A relapse often occurs in the following stages: emotional relapse, mental relapse, and finally, physical relapse.
 Each stage is characterized by feelings, thoughts, and actions that ultimately lead to the individual's returning to their old behavior.

 Relapse is thought to be multi-determined, especially by self-efficacy, outcome expectancies, craving, motivation, coping, emotional states, and interpersonal factors.
 In particular, high self-efficacy, negative outcome expectancies, potent availability of coping skills following treatment, positive affect, and functional social support are expected to predict positive outcome.
 Craving has not historically been shown to serve as a strong predictor of relapse.

+Techniques

+Relapse prevention techniques can include having booster sessions with a therapist, being vigilant for and trying to prevent or avoid high risk situations, and being ready to re-apply previously used therapies if a disturbance does occur.